 A \emph{linearizable recursive specification} over \deACPet\ is a recursive specification $\set{X_i = t_i \where i \in I}$ over \deACPet\ where each $t_i$ is rewritable to an \deACPet\ term $t'_i$, using the axioms of \deACPet\ in either direction and the equations in $\set{X_j = t_j \where j \in I \Land i \neq j}$ from left to right, such that $\set{X_i = t'_i \where i \in I}$ is a guarded linear recursive specification over \deACPet.

 A solution of a guarded linear recursive specification $E$ over \deACPet\ in some model of \deACPet\ is a set $\set{p_X \where X \in \vars(E)}$ of elements of the carrier of that model such that each equation in $E$ holds if, for all $X \in \vars(E)$, $X$ is assigned~$p_X$.
-In models of \deACPet, guarded linear recursive specifications have unique solutions.
-If $\set{p_X \where X \in \vars(E)}$ is the unique solution of a guarded linear recursive specification $E$ in some model of \deACPet, then, for each $X \in \vars(E)$, $p_X$ is called the \emph{$X$-component} of the unique solution of $E$.
+A guarded linear recursive specification has a unique solution under the equivalence defined in Section~\ref{sect-semantics} for \deACPet\ extended with guarded linear recursion.
+If $\set{p_X \where X \in \vars(E)}$ is the unique solution of a guarded linear recursive specification $E$, then, for each $X \in \vars(E)$, $p_X$ is called the \emph{$X$-component} of the unique solution of $E$.